isThatAFife/DiamondsInTheRust/README.md

 ## Design

-The website uses many typical "cyberpunk" design choices - The background images contrast a grungy, dirty cityscape with bright neon pink and blue hues while the main game area is made to look like an old-school computer terminal with a dot matrix font and typing animations.
+The website uses many typical "cyberpunk" design choices - The background images contrast a grungy, dirty cityscape with bright neon pink and blue hues while the main game area is made to look like an old-school computer terminal with a dot matrix font.

 ### Typography